 Bitcoin is the world’s largest cryptocurrency and its market capitalization has expanded tremendously.
 For example, on October 6, 2019, its market cap was more than 144 billion dollars.

 The Invention of Ethereum

-An innovative young lad named Vitalik Buterin, through his ambition to completely transform the internet invented a platform on which developers could build any type of decentralized application.
+An innovative young lad named Vitalik Buterin, through his ambition to completely transform the internet, invented a crypto platform on which developers could build any type of decentralized application.